JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 ## When to implement FiniteGP methods

-If you have a new subtype of `AbstractGP` and it implements the API above (i.e. you don't mind computing covariance matrices), then you'll not usually need to add new methods involving your own `FiniteGP` -- the fallback implementations will often be completely fine.
+If you have a new subtype of `AbstractGP` and it implements the [Internal AbstractGPs API](@ref) above (i.e. you don't mind computing covariance matrices), then you'll not usually need to add new methods involving your own `FiniteGP` -- the fallback implementations will often be completely fine.

-If, on the other hand, you don't want to implement the Internal AbstractGPs API for e.g. performance reasons, then you'll need to implement the Primary Public API directly.
+If, on the other hand, you don't want to implement the [Internal AbstractGPs API](@ref) for e.g. performance reasons, then you'll need to implement the [Primary Public API](@ref) directly.
-This is the case in `TemporalGPs.jl` -- the covariance matrix is never actually needed, so we neglect to provide any implementations involving it, instead implementing specialised methods for the Primary Public API.
+This is the case in `TemporalGPs.jl` -- the covariance matrix is never actually needed, so we neglect to provide any implementations involving it, instead implementing specialised methods for the [Primary Public API](@ref).

 There are possibly other reasons why you might wish to modify the way in which e.g. `logpdf` works for GPs implementing the Primary and Secondary public APIs.
 For example, you might wish to avoid ever computing Cholesky factorisations directly, instead implementing everything in terms of matrix-vector multiplies, conjugate gradients, etc.

-In these cases, we advise that you use the type parameters in `FiniteGP` to dispatch appropriately to specialised Primary Public API methods for your type.
+In these cases, we advise that you use the type parameters in `FiniteGP` to dispatch appropriately to specialised [Primary Public API](@ref) methods for your type.
 E.g.
 ```julia
 const MyFiniteGP = FiniteGP{<:MyGPType}
 AbstractGPs.logpdf(::MyFiniteGP, ::AbstractVector{<:Real})